 Who or what is the nominee?

 The nominee is the person named on either the V750 or V778 as the person who has the rights to assign the registration to a vehicle registered in their name.
-It is therefore important when buying a registration from us that we know who is the exact name of the person as it appears on the V5C who intending to assign the registration.
+It is therefore important when buying a registration from us that we know what the exact name of the person is as it appears on the V5C.

 When my certificate arrives what do I need to do?